Dr. Ugurhan Berkok

 Dr. Elise Critoph

-Elise is (soon-to-be as of August 2023) a limited-term Assistant Professor at Concordia University in Montréal, Québec and holds a PhD in Economics from the University of Ottawa.
+Elise is a limited-term Assistant Professor at Concordia University in Montréal, Québec and holds a PhD in Economics from the University of Ottawa.
 She has previously served as a replacement Assistant Professor at the University of Ottawa and during her PhD, as a contract instructor at the Norman Paterson School of International Affairs.
 Elise’s research focuses on conflict economics, using game theoretic tools and incorporating elements from psychology.
 She studies how emotions affect conflict engagement and the intensity of fighting in models of conflict.
 She has been teaching a course on conflict economics for the past 5 years.
 In her professional experience, Elise has served as a subject matter expert in behavioural insights and supported the design and analysis of behavioural economics-related experiments.

 Dr. Binyam Solomon